Italian playing cards: Trevisane and Triestine

 The Trevisane deck, also known as the Trevigiane, Venetian or Veneto deck, comes in sets of 40 or 52.
 The smaller set is missing ranks 8 through 10 while the larger often includes two Jokers to bump it up to 54 cards.
 The face cards are reversible and the pip cards have corner indices.

 Closely related is the Triestine pack, which was created in the mid-19th century and was once available in 52 card sets but now only 40 card decks are sold.
 Though ranks 8 through 10 were removed, the face cards are still numbered 11 through 13.
 The face cards are reversible with each half separated by a white caption box that labels the card.
 This is the only deck in which both face cards and pip cards are numbered though not always in the corner.
-This pattern is also found on Croatia's coast, corresponding with the Venetian Republic's Stato da Màr.
+This pattern is also found on Croatia's and Slovenia's coast, corresponding with the Venetian Republic's Stato da Màr.